 If woodfired pizzas and live music below a string of fairy lights on the beach sounds like your cup of tea, then look no further than Kewarra Beach.
 The Beach Shack nestled among coconut trees at Kewarra Beach Resort & Spa operates each Wednesday, Friday and Sunday from May to December on the sands of Kewarra Beach.
 It’s an idyllic spot to watch the day fade into night as people wander by on their afternoon strolls throwing sticks for their dogs to retrieve.

 This hideaway is an unspoilt locals beach with only a small number of holiday apartments up for grabs.
 With a large supermarket just up the road, pick up some supplies and make your way down to one of the free barbecues along the beach, guaranteed to be peaceful waterfront meal.
 Take to two wheels on a leisurely 3km bike ride along the foreshore between Clifton Beach and Palm Cove.
-The Insta-famous bendy palm tree is the ideal spot for sunrise invoking those true tropical vibes you were searching for.
+It’s the the ideal spot for sunrise invoking those true tropical vibes you were searching for.